bSr43/MinUI-Amiga/README.md

 # Amiga emulator for MinUI / NextUI

-This release if the for TrimUI Brick.
+This release is for the TrimUI Brick.
 It hasn't been tested on anything else.

-Just extract the content of the ZIP file at the root of your SD card.
+Extract the content of the ZIP file at the root of your SD card.

-Once done, add your games to the Roms folder, using the *PUAE* tag.
+Once done, add your games to the Roms folder, using the *PUAE* tag, for instance, create a folder named *Roms/Amiga (PUAE)*.
+You should mainly use WHDLoad games, rather than ADF ones, as it largely eases the usage of multi-disk games.

 You can bring up the keyboard by pressing *start*.

 The TrimUI Brick is a very nice machine, but keep your expectations low regarding Amiga emulation.
-Many ganmes will not run very well... some are fine...

-_Note_: the system is running at 50 fps (PAL).
-At the moment, NextUI is not able to deal with that.
-I've sent a PR which aims at supporting PAL systems, and I'm currently waiting for the proposal to be accepted.
-In the meantime, you may have to compile the PR by yourself...
+Some games won't run at full speed.

+_Note_: this emulator requires NextUI version 2.6.3 or higher.